 We finish our boating excursion this afternoon and return to Chucuito, where we enjoy dinner at our hotel this evening.

-After an early breakfast this morning, we transfer to the airport for our flight to Lima, where we check into our hotel.
-After lunch at a local restaurant, we embark upon a panoramic tour of Lima’s Barranco district.
-Home to many of Lima’s artists, musicians, and designers, Barranco is considered to be both the most romantic and the most bohemian district in Lima.
-We’ll take in its charming Colonial architecture and flower-lined streets, and enjoy striking views of its district’s unique topography, built around ravines and cliffs overlooking the Pacific Ocean.
-We’ll return to our hotel this afternoon to rest.
-Later, we transfer to the airport for our overnight flight to the U.S. Please note: Today’s lunch and sightseeing activities in Lima are credited from Day 11 of the main trip.
+After an early breakfast this morning, we fly to Lima, where you have a day room at our hotel.
+After lunch at a local restaurant, we embark upon a panoramic tour of Lima's Barranco district.
+Home to many of Lima's artists, musicians, and designers, Barranco is considered to be both the most romantic and the most bohemian district in Lima.
+We'll take in its charming Colonial architecture and flower-lined streets, and enjoy striking views of its district's unique topography, built around ravines and cliffs overlooking the Pacific Ocean.
+We'll return to our hotel this afternoon to rest.
+Later, we check out of the hotel and transfer to the airport for our overnight flight to the U.S. Please note: Today's lunch is credited from Day 11 of the main trip.
+There is no overnight stay tonight, just a day room in Lima prior to your evening transfer to the airport.